 You get to your morning clinic and the senior doctor is already in a bad mood.
 They woke up late this morning because they forgot to set an alarm.
 They didn’t have time for breakfast and don’t have time for coffee now.
 The clinic is full and one of your colleagues has called in sick.
 You ask them a simple question about a patient and they shout at you.
 Does this sound familiar?

 We have had several run-ins with senior colleagues like this.
-Doctors who are frequently rude find it easier to be rude again, like flexing a muscle.
+Doctors who are frequently rude find it easier to be rude again.
+Like flexing a muscle.
 One junior doctor we know was so scared of facing such rudeness, that he didn’t inform a senior about a new patient he admitted.
 He waited until handover, a few hours later, to mention the patient – a woman in A&E with severe lower abdominal pain.
 A woman who likely needed urgent surgery for suspected ovarian torsion.
 A woman who was now at risk of losing her ovary.
-At risk of a worse outcome, simply because a senior had been rude and unsupportive to the junior doctor.
+A patient at risk of a worse outcome.
+Simply because a senior had been rude and unsupportive to the junior doctor.

-Christine Porath is an Associate Professor of Business in the US, who has done a multitude of office-based research into the impacts of incivility.
+Christine Porath is an Associate Professor of Business in the US.
+Christine has done a multitude of office-based research into the impacts of incivility.
 She found that people who experience incivility in the workplace waste time dwelling on the rudeness.
-They can even become less committed to their work, and lose time avoiding the person who was previously rude to them.
+They can even become less committed to their work.
+And they can lose time avoiding the person who was previously rude to them.
 Almost half of the recipients spent less time at work, and over 10% will leave completely.
-If you consider this within healthcare, you can imagine the effect it would have on our ability to do our work, and therefore the impact on our patients.
+If you consider this within healthcare, you can imagine the effect it would have on our ability to do our work.
+And therefore, the negative effects of incivility on our patients.

 Gradually we are seeing more scientific papers highlighting the impact of rudeness on clinical performance.
 A randomised control study by Riskin et al. observed neonatal resus teams working on a simulated emergency scenario, assessing their diagnostic and procedural performance.
 The groups were either exposed to rude comments or neutral comments during the emergency scenario.
-They found that the team that faced the rudeness performed worse, with rudeness alone explaining nearly 12% of the variance.
-Put simply, when someone in a team is uncivil, that team is negatively affected and so is their patient.
+They found that the team that faced the rudeness performed worse.
+Rudeness alone explained nearly 12% of the variance.
+Put simply: when someone in a team is uncivil, that team is negatively affected and so is their patient.

 Since we have started our work, our message has resonated with individuals and institutions alike.
 We feel there is a clear need for greater awareness and perhaps a more prominent inclusion in guidance and policy.
 It’s hard to argue the facts, but knowing what to do next is complicated.
-Challenging uncivil behaviour is a delicate and tricky task; even identifying uncivil behaviour can be difficult, as it is subjective in the eyes of the recipient.
-One way we can start to address incivility is through self-reflection; “could what I’m saying be interpreted as rude?”
+Challenging uncivil behaviour is a delicate and tricky task.
+Even identifying uncivil behaviour can be difficult, as it is subjective in the eyes of the recipient.
+One way we can start to address incivility is through self-reflection.
+Ask yourself, “could what I’m saying be interpreted as rude?”.
 If the answer is yes, then the first step is to apologise!